serbanlex/fintech-api/README.md

-# Fintech "Time Machine" Project - Backend API for financial information
+# Fintech "Time Machine" Project

-This project's goal is a backend API with which a client can save different Tickers from the market and retrieve information about them, such as market cap, region or historical graphs on a given time.
+> This project's goal is a backend API with which a client can save different Tickers from the market and retrieve information about them, such as market cap, region or historical graphs on a given time.

 <h3>Use cases:</h3>